Tampa Consumer Bankruptcy Attorneys

-The Tampa bankruptcy attorneys at All Family Law Group are experienced in consumer bankruptcy, Chapter 7 and Chapter 13, as well as preventing foreclosure through Chapter 13 bankruptcy.
-We care about our clients and empathize with them on their financial circumstances which lead to them seeking assistance.
+The Tampa bankruptcy attorneys at All Family Law Group are experienced in consumer bankruptcy, Chapter 7.
+We care about our clients and empathize with them on their financial circumstances which leads to them seeking assistance.
 We understand that financial devastation is something that can happen to anyone, at any time, if the circumstances of their life or the economy changes.
 We want to help make it as easy as possible to go through the bankruptcy process.
 Providing all of the needed documents is necessary to a bankruptcy case being confirmed.
 At the initial consultation, we will get an idea of your circumstances and what the best option for you will be.
 We will advise you and explain why the timing of a bankruptcy is very important and how it can mean the difference between filing for a Chapter 7 or having to file a Chapter 13.
+If it turns out you can only file for Chapter 13, we can refer you to another bankruptcy attorney as we are currently not practicing in Chapter 13 Bankruptcies.
 In the consultation, we will give you an overview of all of your options and answer any questions you may have.
 The goal of our attorneys and legal staff is to provide you with the best representation possible and we are always working toward that goal.

-Call 813-321-3421 or e-mail the Tampa bankruptcy attorneys and foreclosure defense attorneys at the law office of All Family Law Group for an initial consultation at no charge to discuss your options.
+Call 813-672-1900 or e-mail the Tampa bankruptcy attorneys at the law office of All Family Law Group for an initial consultation at no charge to discuss your options.

 See the following links for additional information: